Skip to contents

 typeConcept = FALSE)

-#> Summarising records per person
+#> Summarising observation_period counts and records per person

-#> Summarising records per person
+#> Summarising drug_exposure counts and records per person

 summarisedResult |>